UbiquityRobotics/learn/noetic/magnisilver/mcb.md

 The table below shows the default and latest available versions of firmware.

-The ```Rate``` in the table is the rate at which the MCB ```STATUS``` led will blink which is handy to visually check.
-It is best to count the time of 4 or more blinks then divide by that number for more accuracy.
-If the blink rate is found to be other than in the table it is possible you have a beta or non-approved version.
+The ```Rate``` in the table is the rate at which the MCB ```STATUS``` led will blink which is a handy visual check.
+It is best to count the time of 4 or more blinks then divide by that number for accuracy.
+If the blink rate is found to differ from the table, it is possible you have a beta or non-approved version.

-DateCode was started around version v35 and shows up in /diagnostics topic along with the version.
+DateCode use started around version v35 and shows up in the /diagnostics topic along with the version.
 DateCode is in YYYYMMDD format for releases and YYMMDD for beta releases.
 It is the date of that particular version.
 If you have a version that the date is before the date in the table it is likely a Beta or unofficial release.
 DateCode did not start till around v35.

 | Ver | Rate | DateCode | Description |
 | ------- | ---- | ---- | ----------- |